-These Carrot Cake Blended Baked Oats are like cake for breakfast, but loaded with healthy ingredients.
-Gluten free oats are blended up with protein powder, warming spices, and carrots to create a delicious protein packed breakfast.
+These gluten free carrot cake baked oats are like cake for breakfast, but loaded with healthy ingredients.
+Gluten free oats are blended up with protein powder, warm spices, and carrots to create a delicious protein packed breakfast.
 Topped with a cream cheese greek yogurt frosting, your day will be off to the perfect start.

 If you’ve been following along over on my Instagram for some time now, you may have noticed that I like baked and overnight oats, A LOT.
 Like if I could only have one breakfast for the rest of my life, I’m choosing baked oats.